ManuelBlanc/sublime-tasm-syntax/README.md

 Sublime TASM Syntax
 ===================

 A [Sublime Text][subl] package for Turbo assembly (TASM) syntax highlighting.
+The syntax file keeps it as simple as possible.

-(Currently) there is no additional functionality, like snippets, etc.
+Various snippets are included for easier segment, procedure and macro creation.

 ### Installation ###